Jrho19/getting_rest/README.md

 The data was imported from a CSV file by using a Rake Task.
 The code requires the CSV class in lib/tasks/import.rake file.

 Tests were used in the spec/features/patient_appt_data_spec.rb file to ensure that the application could perform the desired functions.

+When importing data from the CSV file there were over lapping appointments so the rake task was aborted.
+Because I wanted to import all data I allowed the application to permit already existing data to be imported even they overlapped.